 Growing up in the mountains of southeastern Idaho and the Black Hills of South Dakota, I was greatly influenced by my rural surroundings.
 My parents chose to live a simplified “close to the earth” lifestyle, so I was taught to reuse, use up, and make do.
 Because I took a meandering road to college, I had the chance to pursue many career paths and hobbies such as working as a pastry chef in a French bakery, doing research and development for a granola company, and raising chickens in a barn outside my home.

 In 2015 I received my BFA in the Fiber Department of the Kansas City Art Institute.
 While much of my work uses traditional textile processes such as quilting, weaving, and surface design, I also use collage, installation, and performance to explore domestic themes.
-I worked as the Fiber Technician and taught studio electives at the Kansas City Art Institute until my recent move to western Kentucky where I am currently the Fiber Artist in Residence at the Paducah School of Art & Design and Executive Director of the Yeiser Art Center.
+I worked as the Fiber Technician and taught studio electives at the Kansas City Art Institute until I moved to western Kentucky where I served as the Fiber Artist in Residence at the Paducah School of Art & Design and Executive Director of the Yeiser Art Center.
+Over the past few years I have also worked within the UNESCO Creative Cities network, exhibiting my own artwork and supporting other artists by programming exhibitions, performances, and travel in South Korea, Mexico, Italy, Spain, and Kentucky.

 ARTIST STATEMENT: